pivotal/docs-tap/scst-scan/install-trivy-integration.hbs.md

       trivy.scanning.apps.tanzu.vmware.com                   trivy                              Default scan templates using Trivy
     ```

-## <a id='prepare'></a> Prepare the Trivy Scanner configuration
+## <a id='prepare'></a> Prepare Trivyconfiguration

-Before installing the Trivy Scanner, you must create the configuration necessary to install Trivy.
+Before installing the Trivy, you must create the configuration necessary to install Trivy.

 1. Define the `--values-file` flag to customize the default configuration.
 You must define the following fields in the `values.yaml` file for the Trivy
 Scanner configuration.
 You can add fields as needed to activate or deactivate behaviors.
 You can append the values to the `values.yaml` file.
 Create a `values.yaml` file by using the following configuration: